zenml-io/zenml/docs/book/user-guide/production-guide/remote-storage.md

 For more information, read the [dedicated S3 artifact store flavor guide](../../stacks-and-components/component-guide/artifact-stores/s3.md).
 {% endtab %}
 {% tab title="GCP" %}
+You will need to install and set up the Google Cloud CLI on your machine as a prerequisite, as covered in [the Google Cloud documentation](https://cloud.google.com/sdk/docs/install-sdk) , before you register the GCS Artifact Store.

 The Google Cloud Storage Artifact Store flavor is provided by the [GCP ZenML integration](../../stacks-and-components/component-guide/artifact-stores/gcp.md), you need to install it on your local machine to be able to register a GCS Artifact Store and add it to your stack:

 ```shell